 While working on my bedroom makeover (read the full story here) I decided to make Farmhouse curtains.
 What Farmhouse would be complete without handmade curtains?

-I wanted the carfree look and the ease of using a drop cloth.
-However, the color of the drop cloth did not fit into my design (even after bleaching them) I needed white curtains.
-Therefore, I decided to use canvas instead.
+I wanted the carefree look and ease of using a drop cloth.
+However, the drop cloth’s color did not fit into my design (even after bleaching it).
+I needed white curtains, so I decided to use canvas instead.

 Window treatments are always a good idea!
-They soften the hard lines of your windows as well as provide, privacy, light control (room darkening), and insulate your windows.
+They soften the hard lines of your windows and provide privacy, light control (room darkening), and insulation.

 You can make your no-sew curtains from fabric or drop cloth.
 They don’t require any special skills.